Enniskillen/St Angelo Airport

-Scheduled passenger flights have, in the past, operated from this airport, but these have ceased since 2006.
-There are a number of companies based at the Airport offering a wide range of flying and aircraft related services.

 History

-A Royal Air Force station
+Royal Air Force station

 The airfield was originally established in April 1941 as a relief landing ground (RLG) for RAF Aldergrove.
 Later that year on 15 September RAF St Angelo opened as a fighter sector station in its own right, operating Spitfires and Hurricanes to intercept enemy reconnaissance aircraft off the west coast of Ireland and in the air defence role over Belfast.

 In 1943 the station also became home to several squadrons of Catalina and Sunderland flying boats operating from Lough Erne.
 Later that year, Bristol Beaufighters were based at St Angelo during anti-submarine patrols in the Irish Sea and over the Atlantic Ocean.
 As the level of operations over Northern Ireland wound down in 1944 No. 12 (Operational) Flying Instructor School was established at both Killadeas and St Angelo and remained until February 1945, when the school was relocated to RAF Turnberry in Scotland.

 Between the end of the war and February 1947 St Angelo was home to No. 272 Maintenance Unit RAF and served as a storage and dismantling depot for mothballed Avro Ansons prior to their eventual sale or disposal.